Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Non-hyperelliptic and non-trigonal curves of genus 5

-As mentioned in the last paragraph of the previous subsection, sextics $C'$ may have various kinds of singularities.
-It would be natural that we start with the case that the singularity is milder.
-This paper studies the case that
+\begin{lem} The sextic $C'$ does not have any singular point of multiplicity $3$, {i.e.}, $m_{P'}\ne 3$. \end{lem} \begin{proof} By a linear transformation we may assume that $(0:0:1)$ is a triple point of $C'$.
+Since the defining equation of $C'$ is of degree $3$ as a polynomial in $z$, the rational map $C' \to {\mathbb P}^{1}$ sending the point $(x:y:z)$ to $(x:y)$ defines a dominant morphism $C \to {\mathbb P}^{1}$ of degree $3$.
+This contradicts the assumption that $C$ is non-trigonal. \end{proof} In spite of the lemma, the sextic $C'$ may have various kinds of singularities.
+It would be natural that we restrict ourselves to a case that the singularity is milder.
+This paper studies the \textit{non-special} case defined just after the next lemma.